ZhuJD-China/RainbowGPT/README.md

    ```
    **Note:** If you encounter any issues, ensure that you have the correct dependencies installed.

-  ⚠️ Before running `RainbowGPT_Agent_V2.2.py`, ensure to relocate the `3rd_modify/langchain_vectorstores_chroma.py` file to your Langchain module.
-This step is crucial for proper execution. 🌈✨
+⚠️Before running `RainbowGPT_Agent_V2.2.py`, ensure you move the modified `3rd_modify/langchain_vectorstores_chroma.py` file to the Langchain module's library folder and rename it to match the library file.
+This step is crucial for proper execution. 🌈

 ### API Configuration
 Before using the application, follow these steps to configure API-related information in the `.env` file: